learning to build confidence in a hard season - youth coaching

 Knowing what is happening in the system gives us data to take action to make changes and get the confidence flowing again.
 We may not have control over all inputs, but identifying which inputs we DO have control over and which we have influence on can have a significant impact on our confidence!

-Within a few days of ball season wrapping up, I felt self-doubt begin to dissipate and the confidence begin to flow again.
+Within a few days of ball season wrapping up, I felt self-doubt begin to dissipate and the confidence begin to creep back in.
 I had cleared that block from the system and the confidence was beginning to flow once again.

 Share the Post: